languagetool-org/languagetool/trunk/JLanguageTool/README.txt

     about text which is actually correct

 TODO:
- -see http://papyr.com/hypertextbooks/grammar/gramchek.htm
- -Make the command-line tool work with STDIN
+ -see if java.text.RuleBasedBreakIterator would be better for sentence and word tokenization than the current scheme (especially check performance) -see http://papyr.com/hypertextbooks/grammar/gramchek.htm -Make the command-line tool work with STDIN
  -update languagetool.xml.update automatically (i.e. replace @version@)